-Originally commissioned and developed for AIMS by Deloitte in 2008, the AIMS Index of Marine Industry assesses the contribution of Australia's blue economy to the nation's economic bottom line.
-It shows the value of Australia's blue economy was estimated to be \$81.2 billion in 2017-18, an increase of \$13.1 billion (19.2%) over the previous two years.
+Originally commissioned and developed for AIMS by Deloitte in 2008, the AIMS Index of Marine Industry7 assesses the contribution of Australia's marine industry to the nation's economic bottom line.
+It estimates the value of Australia's blue economy to be \$81.2 billion in 2017-18, an increase of \$13.1 billion (19.2%) over the previous two years.